 Who Can Write an ESA Letter?

+An ESA Letter can be written by any licensed mental health professional, such as a therapist, psychologist, or psychiatrist, which should state that pet therapy is an important part of your treatment plan.
 To get an ESA letter, you must consult professionals who are authorized to prescribe emotional support animal letters in your area.
-However, any licensed mental health professional, such as a therapist, psychologist, or psychiatrist can write an ESA letter, which should state that pet therapy is an important part of your treatment plan.
 Here is a list of people who can prescribe an ESA Letter:

 - A Primary Care Physician